exakat/exakat/docs/Cases.rst

 :ref:`multiple-constant-definition`, in modules/request.php:71.

 The constant is build according to the situation, in the part of the script (file request.php).
-This hides the actual origin of the value, but keeps the rest of the code simple enough.
+This hides the actual origin of the value, but keeps the rest of the code simple.
 Just keep in mind that this constant may have different values.

 .. code-block:: php